mukadder/cloud-nanny/README.md

 Tag instances with `stopAtNight` to start / stop based on WakeUp and BedTime schedule.

-Update and rerun `./upsert-rules.sh` to change scheduling.
+Update and rerun `./set-wakeup.sh` and `./set-bedtime.sh` to change scheduling.

 # Manual test of the python script